Iqrahaq/CodingBat/README.md

 # CodingBat
-My solutions to the CodingBat practice for both Java and Python.
+My solutions to the CodingBat code practice for both Java and Python.

 ****
 <details open>